 What is Bleach?

 Household bleach and Clorox are both chlorine or sodium hypochlorite.
-Yes, the same chlorine that you use in your pool, but there are many things about it that make it different from your typical swimming pool liquid chlorine or other pool chlorines.
+Yes, the same chlorine that you use in your pool, but many things about it make it different from your typical swimming pool liquid chlorine or other pool chlorines.

 When you are sanitizing your pool, you want products that have a higher percentage of chlorine.
 This is the strength of the product.
 The higher the percentage, the less of it you will actually have to use.